x

 We propose a 3-6 month clinical training period in the BREAST UNIT of the CCC:

-The Champalimaud Breast Unit investigates and works daily to improve the burden of breast cancer - the most common form of cancer in women and one of the principal causes of oncologic death, with around 1500 mortalities per annum in Portugal and about half a million deaths annually worldwide.
+The Champalimaud Breast Unit investigates and works daily to improve the burden of breast cancer - the most common form of cancer in women and one of the principal causes of oncologic death, with around 1500 mortalities per annum in Portugal and about 700.000 deaths annually worldwide.

 Multidisciplinary meetings are held every week in the Breast Unit for treatment decisions, and consultations are shared between specialties whenever necessary.
-In the multidisciplinary meetings, besides the members of the Breast Unit, which includes breast medical oncologists, breast surgeons, plastic surgeons, breast radiation oncologists, breast radiologists, breast pathologists and specialized nurses, we count also with the participation and of nuclear medicine specialists, psycho-oncologists, palliative care specialists and geneticists.
+In the multidisciplinary meetings, besides the members of the Breast Unit, which includes breast medical oncologists, breast surgeons, plastic surgeons, breast radiation oncologists, breast radiologists, breast pathologists, palliative care specialists and geneticists and specialized nurses, we count also with the participation and of nuclear medicine specialists, psycho-oncologists,.

 All members of the Unit are experts in the diagnosis and treatment of diseases of the breast.